 - Mediocre customer support

-All of these tools work fine if you want to make some simple video content for your company’s social media pages.
+All of these tools work fine if you want to make some simple video content for your company’s social media pages or if you want to combine a few videos together to make a short clip.
 But if you really want to unlock the full potential of video, consider hiring a professional production agency.

 An agency that’s good at what it does will help improve your vision, messaging, and overall video concept.
 You will also get useful insight on how to market your new piece of video content in the best way possible.